RoryBr1/Milestone-2/readme.md

 Users can select a category to view places ("*markers*") on the map, belong to that category.
 When a marker is clicked, an *info-window* is displayed to the user showing the marker's name, basic information, a website link related to the marker, and an "*Add to List*" button.
 Users can click "Add to List" to add the marker to their trip itenirary ("*Saved Places*"), visible to the right of the map or to the bottom on mobile devices.
 The purpose of Saved Places is to allow users to create a list of places that they intend to visit.

 The website also features a *Contact* form which users can fill out and submit which triggers an e-mail to be sent to the webmaster inbox.
 The form contains fields for the user's *name, e-mail address* and their *message.*

+*This site was created as a project for the [CodeInstitute](http://www.codeinstitute.net/) Full-Stack Software Development Course and is not maintained by an active web-team.
+Its purpose is purely educational*.
 <hr>

 # UX